Getting Started Guide

 Associating a VM with Replication

-Steps to associate a VM with replication:
+The steps to associate a VM with replication:

 - Click on 'Configure a policy'

-- Select the desired replication policy from the dropdown list
+- Select the desired replication policy from the drop-down list

 - Confirm your selection

-Replication will start automatically after confirmation.
+Replication starts automatically after confirmation.

 Policy and Replica Management